“If you are looking for the best fitness tracker for teens, then here is the handpicked list of activity trackers for tweens in 2021. “

 Firstly, it has a clear and bright display which is easily seen in various lighting conditions.
 The design is undeniably sporty.

-More, this then offers simple data and the ability to easily record activity; perfect for teens and even tweens.
+More, this offers simple data and the ability to record activity, perfect for teens and even tweens effortlessly.

+If your teen has their own phone, they can connect it up for smart notifications, which they’ll love.
+Additionally, they can also control their music which is a massive encouragement for exercise!
 It’s compatible with both Android and iOS.
-If your teen has their own phone, they can connect it up for smart notifications, which they’ll love.
-Additionally, they can also control their music which is a huge encouragement for exercise!

 The Letscom Fitness tracker is another budget device, coming in at under $50.
 Making it a superb choice for any teen who is yet to appreciate how much things cost and are slightly haphazard.

 This device has a 0.96-inch HD display with brightness control.
-Also, it comes in plenty of colors like green, pink, blue, purple and black.
-Whilst it looks similar to the Lintelek, the colors are more pastel-based.
+Also, it comes in plenty of colors like green, pink, blue, purple, and black.
+While it looks similar to the Lintelek, the colors are more pastel-based.

 Activity and fitness tracking

 During exercise, your teen can see their heart rate at a glance.
-When they’re done, they can see what their heart did during the workout in the app that details maximum/average and resting heart rate.
+They can see what their heart did during the workout in the app that details maximum/average and resting heart rate when they’re done.

-This can be assessed using any of the 14 exercise modes built-in, such as running, hiking or biking.
-And, what’s really exceptional about this sub-$50 device is that it has built-in GPS to see the distance travelled during these sessions on a post-workout map.
+This can be assessed using any of the 14 exercise modes built-in, such as running, hiking, or biking.
+And, what’s really exceptional about this sub-$50 device is that it has built-in GPS to see the distance traveled during these sessions on a post-workout map.

-You get all this with a fantastic 7-day battery life that only takes 2 hours to reach a full charge.
+You get all this with a wonderful 7-day battery life that only takes 2 hours to reach a full charge.

-However, if you want to actively encourage your teen to get up and move about then we recommend you opt for a Fitbit tracker that comes with a free one-year subscription to Fitbit Premium, where you can utilize all the features and guided workouts so your teen doesn’t have to go it alone or without any knowledge of where to start.
+However, suppose you want to encourage your teen to get up and move about actively.
+In that case, we recommend you opt for a Fitbit tracker that comes with a free one-year subscription to Fitbit Premium, where you can utilize all the features and guided workouts, so your teen doesn’t have to go it alone or without any knowledge of where to start.

 Perhaps GPS is an important feature, in which case, again, the Charge 4 is your best option.

-Finally, if you’re after something that is a compromise between a fitness tracker and a smartphone because they struggle to put theirs down, we recommend the Lintelek or Letscom, which does a decent job of both functions at a minimal cost.
+Finally, suppose you’re after something that compromises a fitness tracker and a smartphone because they struggle to put theirs down.
+In that case, we recommend the Lintelek or Letscom, which does a decent job of both functions at a minimal cost.